 If you’re wondering how the name “Americano” became attached to an Italian restaurant, it is in fact the name of a cocktail that was invented in Italy in the 1860s, originally called the “Milano-Torino” but later changed to “Americano” supposedly because of its popularity among American tourists.
 It was also James Bond’s drink of choice at the beginning of Casino Royale.
 As for the restaurant itself, it is designed to mimic “the sweet life” as portrayed in the early 1960s film La Dolce Vita.
 The early 60’s mood is definitely on display with the decor, while I’ll cover a bit later.
 I’ll start with the food, though.
 Appetizers today were the “Wedding Soup” and the housemade meatballs.
 My lunchmates also ordered the marinated olives.

 The olives were forgettable.
-The menu says they are seasoned with fennel pollen, and there was definitely too much fennel, making the dish unpleasantly astringent.
+Seasoned with fennel pollen, the chef went too heavy on the fennel, making the dish far too astringent.
 The other two items, though, were terrific.
 The soup consists of white beans, escarole, mini-meatballs, mixed vegetables, and a hint of cheese, and it is DELICIOUS.
 The beans are tender and creamy, and the meatballs give the vegetable base a delightful heartiness.
 It was a cold November day when I visited, and this might be the perfect cold weather dish.
 The big meatball was also excellent.
 It was like a meatball sub sans bread.
 The meatball itself was tender and hearty, with a nice fatty flavor, while the tomato sauce provided a nice acidic change-of-pace, while also keeping the meatball moist.

 For the main course, I went with the porchetta panini with provolone, arugula, and salsa verde, served with shoestring fries.